Indoor Soccer Rules

 • Goalkeepers must wear a different coloured shirt/jersey than the rest of their team and opposing team.

-• Shin pads are optional but strongly recommended.
+• Shin pads are optional, but strongly recommended.

 Fouls